juliushaertl/nextcloud-docker-dev/README.md

 docker-compose up proxy nextcloud
 ```

+Besides that there are also stable containers now in the main
+`docker-compose.yml` file, which makes it a bit easier to run them side by
+side.
+However the source location needs to be adjusted for this.

 ### Running into errors

 If your setup isn't working and you can not figure out the reason why, running